-Evan Pohaski and a team of investment partners in 2014 started a flatbed carrier in Pittsburg.
+Evan Pohaski and a team of investment partners in 2014 started a flatbed carrier in Pittsburgh.
 Besides purchasing new trucks and trailers, the fledgling JLE Industries acquired fleet management technology from established vendors in the industry.

 From the start, leadership was focused on how to set the company apart.

 To that end, in 2015 a decision to develop a proprietary software platform was made to help load planners and managers better serve the needs of drivers.
 Conceptually, the software would give users all the information and tools they needed to collaborate with drivers to maximize their productivity and earnings.
 And it could be found all in one place.